TfTHacker/obsidian-ai-templater/README.md

 This plugin also exposes the client library from OpenAI and by default uses the configuration information from the _AI for Templater_ plugin settings.

-This library can be accessed in the console or in Templater scripts with the object: `OpenAI`.
+This library can be accessed in the console or in Templater scripts with the object: `ait.OpenAI`.